The SimGrid Community¶

 Some basic infrastructure for this is already in the code (see mc_hash.cpp) but it is currently disabled.

 Interface with the model-checked processes¶

-We have introduced some generic simcalls which can be used to execute a callback in SimGrid Maestro context.
+We have introduced some generic simcalls which can be used to execute a callback in a SimGrid Maestro context.
 It makes it a lot easier to interface the simulated process with the maestro.
-However, the callbacks for the model-checker which cannot decide how it should handle them.
-We would need a solution for this if we want to be able to replace the simcalls the model-checker cares about by generic simcalls.
+However, the callbacks for the model checker which cannot decide how it should handle them.
+We would need a solution for this if we want to be able to replace the simcalls the model checker cares about by generic simcalls.

 Defining an API for writing Model-Checking algorithms¶